dikortis/LetsTalkETC/Episodes/Episode_2.md

-below and we'll definitely be able to bring that up in the next podcast l'ainte anything else you guys want to talk about or touch on ok cool cool so again I'd like to thank you guys for being on here with me Christian thanks again for helping me out co-hosting the show and special thanks to you Elaine it's great to have a dev on here and thank you to the you know entire athyrium classic community the TC community and the development community that's been helping out with this project so much so thank you guys for
+below and we'll definitely be able to bring that up in the next podcast l'ainte anything else you guys want to talk about or touch on so again I'd like to thank you guys for being on here with me Christian thanks again for helping me out co-hosting the show and special thanks to you Elaine it's great to have a dev on here and thank you to the you know entire ethereum classic community the ETC community and the development community that's been helping out with this project so much so thank you guys for